Indiana University Health: History

 In 2008, the health system moved its administrative offices into Fairbanks Hall, a six-story office and clinical studies building constructed along the Indiana Central Canal that it shares with the IU School of Medicine.
 Another significant expansion came in 2012 when IU Health opened a $100 million neuroscience building near Methodist Hospital, in which houses IUSM's Stark Neurosciences Research Institute.

 In more recent years, IU Health has expanded outpatient services while reducing its hospital holdings.
-In 2015 it converted IU Health Morgan hospital into an outpatient facility and sold its majority interest in IU Health LaPorte and Starke hospitals in northern Indiana.
+In 2015, it converted IU Health Morgan Hospital into an outpatient facility and sold its majority interest in IU Health LaPorte and Starke hospitals in northern Indiana.
 At the same time, IU Health added physicians’ offices and opened multiple urgent care centers.
-It also operates insurance plans for employers, families and individuals, including the Medicare-eligible.
+It also operates insurance plans for employers, families, and individuals, including the Medicare-eligible.

 In 2016, IU Health announced it would move women's services including maternity care from its Methodist campus to Riley Hospital for Children.
 The same year brought the retirement of Daniel F. Evans Jr., who served 14 years as IU Health's second CEO, was a key architect of its creation and growth, and was the fifth generation of his family to serve at IU Health Methodist Hospital.
 He was replaced by Dennis M. Murphy, a hospital administrator from Chicago who had been groomed as Evans' successor.

-In 2022, IU Health announced plans to construct a new flagship facility to consolidate University and Methodist hospitals with an expected cost of $4.3 billion, one of the most expensive capital projects ever undertaken in Indiana state history.
+In 2022, IU Health announced plans to construct a new flagship facility to consolidate University and Methodist hospitals with an expected cost of $4.3 billion, one of the most expensive capital projects ever undertaken in Indiana's history.
 Located on a 44-acre campus just south of the current Methodist Hospital, the new hospital will be 16 stories high, cover an estimated two million square feet, and contain 864 modern hospital rooms.
 It is expected to open in 2027.
-Connected to the new hospital via skybridges will be the aforementioned neuroscience building and IUSM's new $230 million medical education and research building expected to open in November 2024.
-A name for the hospital has not been chosen at this time, nor have plans been announced for what will happen to the existing Methodist and University hospital buildings.
+Connected to the new hospital via skybridges will be the aforementioned neuroscience building and IUSM's new $230 million medical education and research building, expected to open in November 2024.
+A name for the hospital has not been chosen at this time, nor have plans been announced for the existing Methodist and University hospital buildings.